 Initially, the communicator may not be using their AAC systems meaningfully.
 Allow them to tap random buttons.
 This helps them to independently explore various options and discover words on their own by ‘playing’ with the app.
 Typically developing children play around with speech sounds and babble before they begin to say words.
 Similarly, AAC babble is a significant part of a communicator’s learning process and we cannot discourage that.

 Don’t assume “he’s just playing with it” and take it away.
 Acknowledge what the communicator is saying, draw meaning from it, and respond appropriately.
 When we give an opportunity to do something without any demands, they are more likely to take to the system.

-Hope you find these beginner tips for AAC implementation useful.
+Hope you find these beginner tips for implementation of Augmentative and Alternative Communication useful.
 Please give your feedback and suggestions in the comment section below.